Scouting in Greater London: History of Scouting in London

 The 1st World Scout Jamboree was held at Olympia, London in the summer of 1920.
 Here Baden-Powell was designated as Chief Scout of the World.
+In August 1924, an Imperial Jamboree was held at Wembley as part of the British Empire Exhibition.
+It was attended by 13,000 Scouts from many parts of the British Empire; the largest Scout camp held anywhere at that time.
+The event included a series of public displays inside Wembley Stadium.

+In early 1932, the County Commissioner, Edward Montgomery Phillpotts, attended a revue staged by Rover Scouts from Holborn District; he suggested to the producer, Ralph Reader, that he might arrange a larger-scale production to raise funds for Scouting in London and the result was the first London Gang Show, which opened at the Scala Theatre in October of that year.

+In 1939, the outbreak of the Second World War caused the evacuation of more than 21,000 London Scouts, representing more than half of the membership.
 The service performed by Scouts during war and particularly during air raids and the Blitz on London in World War II is recognised by their presence every year on Remembrance Day at the Cenotaph in London.

 In 1961, Baden-Powell House was opened in South Kensington, which included a small museum of the story of Robert Baden-Powell.
 In 1965, the new County of Greater London was formed; the Scout Association reorganised their boundaries accordingly, replacing the former Scout counties of London, London over the Border and Middlesex, with the seven new Scout counties (Greater London Central, North, North East, North West, South, South East and South West).
 Included in these new Scout counties were districts which had previously been part of the neighbouring home counties, but were now within the borders of Greater London.

 London Scouts celebrated the centenary of Scouting on 1 Aug 2007 in many ways, including the New Year's Day Parade in which many Explorer Scouts were led by the Enfield District Scout Band, LIVE 07, Festival of Scouting, and a Sunrise Ceremony at the London Eye.
 The first UK international camp of the new Scouting century was Campdowne 2008 in July 2008, where nearly 2000 participants from the UK and 23 other countries camped at Downe Scout Activity Centre.

 John May from London become the first UK Scout elected to the World Scout Committee since 1994 at the 38th World Scout Conference in Korea on 16 July 2008.